1corey-f/ai-set-up/advisor-coach/onboarding-prompts.md

 Ask me these questions one at a time:

-1. Is there something you do — or don't do — that you know isn't serving you, but you keep doing anyway? (e.g. staying quiet when you should speak up, taking on too much, second-guessing yourself)
+1. Is there something you do — or don't do — that you know isn't serving you, but you keep doing anyway? (e.g. staying quiet when you should speak up, taking on too much, second-guessing yourself, needing constant reassurance)
 2. When you get feedback or pushback, what's your typical first reaction?
 3. Is there a situation — a type of conversation, a kind of person, a type of task — where you tend to shrink back or hold yourself back?
 4. What does it feel like in your body when you're about to avoid something you know you should do?